mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 > For you must know that just there, in zazen, the right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.

 This is a sort of conclusion of the main subject in *Fukanzazengi*. [...]
-“In zazen, the right dharma is manifesting itself” means the original nature of the self is manifesting, very naturally, and also that “from the first, dullness and distraction are struck aside.”
-From the first, distraction and dullness are going away by themselves, even though there is nothing to force them to go away.
+“In zazen, the right dharma is manifesting itself” means the original nature of the self is manifesting, very naturally, and also that “from the first, dullness and distraction are struck aside” – from the first, distraction and dullness are going away by themselves, even though there is nothing to force them to go away.

 This is [the real] meaning of *shikantaza*.

-It’s pretty difficult to understand, but this is really true, which you experience in your daily living.
+It’s pretty difficult to understand, but this is really true, [and you experience this] in your daily living.
 [Our] life is really based on this teaching.

-When you yourself manifest, if you manifest yourself *as you really are*, at that time, very naturally, from the first, dullness and confusions and distractions are struck aside, because you are manifesting yourself as you really are from moment to moment.
-In other words, you can stand up straight, right now, right here, but that means you can manifest *yourself*; so if you can stand up straightly right now, right here, that means you can't be stumbling over distractions.
+When you yourself manifest, if you manifest yourself *as you really are*, at that time, very naturally, from the first, dullness and confusions and distractions are struck aside because you are manifesting yourself as you really are from moment to moment.
+In other words, you can stand up straight, right now, right here, but that means you can manifest *yourself*; so if you can stand up straight right now, right here, that means you can't be stumbling over distractions.
 [What is called *stumbling over*] from the first [is] struck aside.

 Or, particularly when you get angry, or when you're confused, very naturally you really want to express anger and confusion in your daily living.
 But I don't know exactly whether it is the best way to keep away from anger, or to understand anger, what it really is.
 If you really want anger to go away, very naturally all you have to do is, you must be in the really big scale of the world.

-In other words, if you do *gassho*, or sometimes, religiously speaking, you pray to God, you pray to the Bodhisattvas, you pray to Avalokiteshvara: “Please help me.
+In other words, you do *gassho*, or sometimes, religiously speaking, you pray to God, you pray to the bodhisattvas, you pray to Avalokiteshvara: “Please help me.
 Please help.”
 And at least while you are praying to God, or you are praying to the Buddha, or Bodhisattva Avalokiteshvara, Manjushri – or while you are sitting here – there is quietness, tranquility.
 Well, very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
 If you get angry, [you] *express*.
 But if you express anger, you know pretty well, the expression of anger influences others.
 So you create your circumstances, which is called *angry world*.
-So very naturally, people don't feel good; people get angry with *you*.‌ So very naturally, anger is sort of snowballing, again and again.
+So very naturally people don't feel good; people get angry with *you*.‌ So very naturally anger is sort of snowballing, again and again.

 But when you do zazen, or when you pray to God, “Please help me” – even though you don't know how to deal with anger, you pray to God, “Please help me” – why do you pray to God?
 Does God help you?
 Does God take away your anger?
 I don't think so!